 The QCEW program provides data necessary to both the Employment and Training Administration (ETA) of the U.S. Department of Labor and State workforce agencies for use in administering the workforce security program.
 QCEW data accurately reflect the extent of coverage of state unemployment insurance (UI) laws.
 These data are used to measure UI revenues; national, state, and local area employment; and total and UI-taxable wage trends.
 The information is used as an input for actuarial studies, determination of employer UI tax experience ratings, and UI maximum weekly benefit levels.
 ETA research using QCEW data helps measure the solvency of UI trust funds.
 States also use monthly QCEW employment data in the calculation of insured unemployment rates (IUR) for federal-state extended benefits (EB) triggers.

 The Census Bureau uses QCEW program industrial classification information to assign industry codes to some employers in their Business Registry (BR).
 Since 1991, under a directive from the Office of Management and Budget, the Census Bureau has requested assistance from BLS with industrial classification information from its Business Establishment List (BEL).
 This project is conducted to maintain and strengthen industrial classifications on the Census Bureau's BR, which is the sampling frame for their establishment surveys.
 The sharing of these codes reduces costs and respondent burden.
 Also, increased consistency of industry codes leads to greater uniformity in the resulting economic data flowing from the BLS and the Census Bureau at national, state, and county levels.
-Consequently, the data produced from these agencies using input from BLS and Census Bureau are of higher quality.
+Consequently, the data produced from these agencies using input from BLS and Census Bureau are therefore are therefore of higher quality.
 For example, state and county personal income estimates from the Bureau of Economic Analysis (BEA) will benefit from consistent coding.

 Longitudinal Employer-Household Dynamics